 Car, truck, and motorcycle crashes are one of the most common types of accidents that happen during the Thanksgiving travel rush.
 While many of these accidents are relatively minor, simply causing damage to vehicles, some of these accidents can result in traumatic injuries, broken bones, or even death.
 Car accidents can be catastrophic for all parties involved, so it’s important to be extra vigilant if you’re traveling this holiday season.
 Take it slow when driving in the dark or in less-than-optimal conditions, follow other vehicles at a safe distance, keep your eyes open for pedestrians and motorcyclists, and avoid drinking alcohol when you plan on driving.
+And last but certainly not least, with more distractions than ever during this time of year, it is important to remember to stay off of your phone while driving.

 Slip and Fall Accidents